pp-mo/ncdata/docs/index.rst

 ncdata
 ======
-NetCDF data interoperability between Iris and Xarray.
+NetCDF data interoperability.

+Represents generic netcdf data in Python objects, with translation to and from common analysis packages, so that netcdf-based data can be freely exchanged between packages without data copying, and data storage formatting can be precisely controlled.

-Ncdata exchanges data between Xarray and Iris as efficently as possible
+In particular Ncdata exchanges data **between Xarray and Iris** as efficiently as possible.

    "lossless, copy-free and lazy-preserving".